AntonotnaWang/CellCounter/README.md

 # AICellCounter
-A machinelearning-based automated cell counting tool requiring only one image for training
+A machine learning-based automated cell counting tool requiring only one image for training

 ## Download the tool, unzip it, and use it